European-XFEL/Karabo/doc/concepts/openloop_vs_closedloop.rst

 In Karabo open loop devices are always operated by a combination of setting none to many target values to control the action and then executing a command specifying an action.
 Target value-less examples are opening a shutter, closing a valve, starting a pump.
-Examples were target-values are involve are that for a stepper motor first the target value is set, and then the motor drives to the target, or a heater warming an element to a specified temperature.
+Examples where target-values are involved are that for a stepper motor first the target value is set, and then the motor drives to the target, or a heater warming an element to a specified temperature.